-The incident marked the third and final time the submarine had sunk – the other two mishaps had taken place during the vessel’s sea trials.
+The incident marked the third and final time Hunley had sunk – the other two mishaps had taken place during the vessel’s sea trials.
 In both instances, the ship was recovered, repaired and pressed back into service.
 In total, 21 sailors went down with the ill-fated ship in all three sinkings.
-But if there was any consolation for the rebellion, the innovative boat had succeeded in destroying a 1,240-ton enemy warship before being lost for good.
+But if there was any consolation for the rebellion, the innovative vessel had succeeded in destroying a 1,240-ton enemy warship before being lost for good.

-And while the celebrated rebel submarine was ultimately a washout, it stands as the most famous example of a Civil War-era submersible warship.
-Yet, the ill-fated Hunley, or “fish boat” as some called it, was just one of a number of subs and semi-subs to see service in the war between North and South.
+And while the celebrated Rebel submarine was ultimately a washout, it stands as the most famous example of a Civil War-era submersible warship.
+Yet, the ill-fated Hunley, or “fish boat” as some called it, was just one of a number of submarines and semi-submersibles to see service in the war between North and South.
 Here are some others:

 Before completing their more famous boat, inventor Horace Lawson Hunley (namesake of legendary reb sub) along with shipbuilders James McClintock and Baxter Watson devised a small experimental submersible vessel that they dubbed The Pioneer.
 Built in New Orleans during the second year of the war, this early demonstrator was followed by a 20-foot-long, iron-hulled trial submarine known as Bayou St. John.
 Both boats were deliberately scuttled by the designers along the Mississippi River when the Big Easy fell to the Yankees in the spring of 1862.